susko-gmbh/cardamom/README.md

 ## 📄 License

-This project is proprietary software developed by Susko for Cardamom Restaurant Hamburg.
+This project is proprietary software developed for Cardamom Restaurant Hamburg.

 ---